 Eight pilot projects

 As their first initiative, center leaders have funded eight pilot projects that could provide the foundation for larger studies, especially those that involve measuring toxicants.
 The first projects will evaluate toxic chemicals in, for instance, breast milk, the gastrointestinal tract, sperm and immune cells.

 “We were thrilled to have many highly qualified applicants in our very first call for projects,” said Laura Van Winkle, who heads the pilot project program and is an adjunct professor of anatomy, physiology and cell biology in the School of Veterinary Medicine.
 “The strong response speaks to the highly collaborative environment at UC Davis and the commitment of many investigators to find out how environmental factors influence health.”

 Another focus will be training the next generation of environmental scientists.
 Through the UC Davis Clinical and Translational Science Center, early-career faculty from many disciplines will be linked with education opportunities, expert mentors and laboratory resources to advance their environmental research efforts.

 “The funding gives us an opportunity to reinvigorate environmental health science,” Hertz-Picciotto said.
 “We are excited about the partnerships we can inspire and the potential for finding answers to the persistent environmental problems that are impacting the health of people in our region.”

-More information about UC Davis Health System and its Department of Public Health Sciences is at http://www.healthsystem.ucdavis.edu/.
+More information about UC Davis Health and its School of Medicine and Department of Public Health Sciences is at http://www.healthsystem.ucdavis.edu/.